singularityware/singularityware.github.io/pages/docs/user-docs/docs-build.md

 toc: false
 ---

 `build` is the "Swiss army knife" of container creation.
-You can use it to download and assemble existing containers from external resources like [Singularity Hub](https://singularity-hub.org/) and [Docker Hub](https://hub.docker.com/).
+You can use it to download and assemble existing containers from external resources like <a href="https://www.singularity-hub.org/" target="_blank">Singularity Hub</a> and <a href="https://hub.docker.com/" target="_blank">Docker Hub</a>.
 You can use it to convert containers between the various formats supported by Singularity.
 And you can use it in conjunction with a [Singularity recipe](/docs-recipes) file to create a container from scratch and customized it to fit your needs.

 {% include toc.html %}